DonnieWest/VimStudio/README.md

 --------------------------------------------------------------------------------

 ### Warning!
 VimStudio currently only works on Unix systems
-### Warning!
-VimStudio also currently modifies files in your home directory and adds plugins to Gradle.
-This will be configurable in the future

-*On first launch, VimStudio will automatically setup Neovim and Gradle to behave most like an IDE.
-It will install a global Gradle plugin that it will run at start or when the build.gradle file is modified.
-This plugin provides the classpaths for autocompletion via Javacomplete2.

 *:SetupVimStudio* Sets up all the project paths for javacomplete and syntastic.
 When used in combination with the `grand.gradle` script, all paths defined in